ChainMovers/suibase/docs/src/intro.md

 ![Workdirs](./.vuepress/public/assets/workdirs-intro.png)

 Other features like:
-  * Fast install latest binaries and matching repos with a simple "update" command.
+  * Simple "update" commands to keep your binaries and Sui SDKs in-sync with the latest network version.
+  * **$ lsui/dsui/tsui/msui** scripts calls the **proper** sui binary+config combination for localnet, devnet, testnet or mainnet respectively.
+No "switch env" needed anymore.

   * **$ localnet star/stop/status** scripts and faucet.
-  * **$ localnet regen** script to reset the network with consistent tests addresses and alias (all pre-funded with an abundance of Sui).
+  * **$ localnet regen** to reset the network with consistent tests addresses and alias (all pre-funded with an abundance of Sui).
-  * **$ lsui/dsui/tsui/msui** scripts calls the **proper** sui client binary+config combination for localnet/devnet/testnet/mainnet respectively.
-No "switch env" needed anymore.

 Easy to [install](how-to/install.md).

-Suibase does not conflict with your existing sui installation in ~/.cargo/bin.
+Suibase works independently of any other Mysten Labs default installation and key store (never access ~/.sui, ~/.config/bin etc...).
+Therefore, it is safe to have Suibase and other [standard installation]( https://docs.sui.io/guides/developer/getting-started/sui-install ) co-exists on the same system.

 Community driven.
 Join us on [Discord](https://discord.com/invite/Erb6SwsVbH)